Do You Need Small Business Insurance in Oklahoma?

 Workers’ Compensation Insurance.

 Oklahoma requires most small businesses to carry workers’ compensation coverage for their employees.
 The law applies to all Oklahoma employers with the following exceptions: family-owned businesses with less than five family-related employees, agricultural employees with wages under $100,000, and independent contractors.
-You’ll want to look for a licensed insurance carrier like B2Z Insurance to satisfy the Oklahoma workers’ compensation requirement.
 An accident or illness related to an employee’s work can quickly become costly.
 Workers’ compensation typically covers related healthcare and legal costs, providing relief for employees and businesses.
 In exchange, employees agree not to sue your business over the accident or related illness.

 Recommended Business Insurance Coverage in Oklahoma